-US prosecutors are geared to target border crossers
+US eyes more border prosecutions in shift for California

-SAN DIEGO (AP) — Through Republican and Democratic presidential administrations, the top federal prosecutor on California’s border with Mexico has resisted going after people caught entering the United States illegally on their first try and instead targeted smugglers and serial offenders.
+SAN DIEGO (AP) — Through Republican and Democratic presidential administrations, the top federal prosecutor on California’s border with Mexico has resisted going after people caught entering the U.S. illegally on their first try and instead targeted smugglers and serial offenders.

 That approach may face a day of reckoning under President Donald Trump.